thoughtjunky/iitc-webhook/README.md

 3. Ingress Intel Total Conversion (IITC)
 4. PoGo Tools script

-You can find instructions for all of these [here](https://gitlab.com/AlfonsoML/pogo-s2).
+You can find instructions for all of these steps [here](https://gitlab.com/AlfonsoML/pogo-s2).

 ### Installing the Meowth or PokeNav plugin_info
 To install these scripts, follow the README.md for the respective script.